luapower/luapower-all/x-widgets.md

 To install the library you need docker, kubernetes, webpack, redis, memcached (because RAM is cheap) four medium AWS instances and an Apple developer account.
-Look, it's just one .js file and one .css file.
+Look, it's just a few .js files and one .css file.
 Load them as they are or bundle, minify and gzip them, do what you have to do.
 Just make it look professional.

-The dependencies are `glue.js`, `divs.js` and `ajax.js` from [webb] so get those first.
+The dependencies are `glue.js`, `divs.js`, `ajax.js` and `url.js`
+from [webb] so get those first.

 `glue.js` extends JavaScript with basic routines similar to [glue] from Lua.

-`divs.js` is a tiny jQuery-like library for DOM manipulation.
+`divs.js` is a tiny jQuery-like library for DOM manipulation and creating web components.

 `ajax.js` is an even tinier wrapper over XMLHttpRequest().

+`url.js` does URL composing and decomposing.

 ## Styling